awcodify/sysctl-theme/docs/components/featured-images.md

 ---
 layout: docs
 title: Featured Images Component
-description: Learn how to use and customize featured images in Sysctl Theme
+description: Learn how to use and customize featured images in Arsxy Theme
 permalink: /docs/components/featured-images/
 ---

 # Featured Images Component

 Featured images enhance the visual appeal of your content and provide a preview of your posts.
-Sysctl Theme includes robust support for featured images across various layouts.
+Arsxy Theme includes robust support for featured images across various layouts.

 ## Adding Featured Images to Posts